 When family members can't stop bickering over temperatures, Nest has a function to give you the upper hand.

 A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.
+This doesn't mean you're stuck with a single temperature—a locked Nest still has access to programmed settings—but simply keeps these settings from being changed.

 To lock a Nest: